johnlime/hierarchical_som/README.md

 - PID control is used for lower-level (premotor and primary motor cortex) control in order for less complication of the problem

-- A variation of SMC-Premotor-PID model where both state space and q-values of neighboring nodes are updated is included

 ## Evaluation
 We compare the performance of all of the aforementioned models using the two tasks below.

-- NavigationTask
+- NavigationTaskV2

   - An environment where an agent controlled by such has to navigate itself from one point to another.

-  - Rewards are generated every timestep as a negative value of the distance between the goal and the agent's positions

-- NavigationTaskV2

-  - Same as NavigationTask, but the reward are calculated using the absolute value of the radian difference between the vector pointing from the current position to the target position, and the vector of the action taken in the current step.
+  - Rewards are calculated using the absolute value of the radian difference between the vector pointing from the current position to the target position, and the vector of the action taken in the current step.

   - Rewards' range is standardized to have the range: `[-math.pi, math.pi]`

 - Cartpole-v1 task in OpenAI Gym

-In addition to this, we observe the effect of training both sensory cognition and motor generation modules concurrently as opposed to pre-training the sensory cognition module and training the motor generation module afterwords.
-This is in consideration of the concept of affordance [6], which hypothesizes that both modules are structurally and functionally intertwined with each other and are involved in the decision making process of the agent in question.

 ## Dependencies